BpNichol: Commemoration

 a prize for poetry publications between 10 and 48 pages, was established in 1986 by Phoenix Community Works Foundation.
 This annual award for excellence in Canadian Poetry in English is now administered by Meet the Presses collective.

-A street in Toronto, Ontario, Canada, is named in his honour. bpNichol Lane is located near Huron and Sussex Streets beside Coach House Press.
+A street in Toronto, Ontario, Canada, is named in his honour. bpNichol Lane is located near Huron and Sussex Streets beside Coach House Books.
 It features an eight-line poem by Nichol carved into the pavement: "A / LAKE / A / LANE / A / LINE / A / LONE".